sisl/dmubook-errata/README.md

 # dmubook-errata
 Errata to Decision Making Under Uncertainty: Theory and Application

+These items have been fixed in the second printing and later.

 * Alg.
 4.12 (line 4): replace ; with | to be consistent with the notation used in this section (Jon Cox)
 * Eq.
 6.11: switch a and s in the transition function to be consistent with the notation in the book (Max Egorov)
 * Eq.
 2.61: (v_i - \hat\mu) should be squared